 Hull, Barbara.
 St. Simon’s Enchanted Island: A History of the Most Historic of Georgia’s Fabled Golden Isles.
 Atlanta: Cherokee Publishing Co., 1980.

 Jeffers, Honorée Fannone.
 “Naming Ceremony.”
-Academy of American Poets, 2015.
+Available at Academy of American Poets, accessed Sept.
+2, 2020.

 Lovell, Caroline Couper.
 The Golden Isles of Georgia.
 Boston: Little, Brown, 1933.